 The Audit Committee is composed of four "independent directors" as that term is defined by the listing standards of The Nasdaq Stock Market, Inc. ("Nasdaq").
-Three of the members of the Audit Committee are "audit committee financial experts," as defined under the rules of the Securities and Exchange Commission ("SEC") and, as such, satisfy the requirements of Nasdaq's Rule 5605(c)(2)(A).
+Three of the members of the Audit Committee are "audit committee financial experts," as defined under the rules of the Securities and Exchange Commission ("SEC") and each of the members of the Audit Committee is able to read and understand fundamental financial statements, and, as such, satisfy the requirements of Nasdaq's Rule 5605(c)(2)(A).
 The Audit Committee operates under a written charter adopted by the Board of Directors, which is in accordance with the Sarbanes-Oxley Act of 2002 and the rules of the SEC and Nasdaq listing standards relating to corporate governance and audit committees.
 The Audit Committee reviews and reassesses its charter on a periodic and as required basis.